WilliamBerlin76/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

-super() can give a child class access to the parent's methods
+super() can give a child class access to its parent's methods

 ## Project Set up